palpen/cafe_speed/README.md

 # Get Wifi Speed
-Short script to get network performance and print result in standard output which can then be copied and pasted into a spreadsheet.
+Short script to get network performance and print result to standard output which can then be copied and pasted into a spreadsheet.

 Goal is to get network performance of all the cafes in my neighborhood to know which one I should visit more frequently.